alexnathanson/solarserver/README.md

 * Pi SCL to sensor Scl
 * Pi SDA to sensor Sda

+Preparing the USB cable
+* cut a USB cable in half
-Wire the USB- together and connect to GND of Pi<br>
+* Solder the USB- wires of both halfs back together and connect to GND of Pi<br>
+* Connect the USB+ of the incoming side to the Vin+
-Connect the USB+ to the Vin+ and Vin- pins
+* Connect the USB+ of the outgoing side to the Vin- pins

 Installing CircuitPython Libraries on Raspberry Pi https://learn.adafruit.com/circuitpython-on-raspberrypi-linux/installing-circuitpython-on-raspberry-pi